.jpg)

 The Sharks are poised to be everyone's "it" team next season when it comes to playoff projections.
 With Macklin Celebrini running the show there, that's reason enough.

-The Oilers are in a difficult position in trying to move Nurse since he holds all the cards on where he can go and if that means going to a division rival, so be it.
-If Edmonton was to move Nurse to the Sharks and it pushed them into the playoffs, there's a possibility it leads to those teams meeting in the playoffs.
+The Oilers are in a difficult position in trying to move Nurse since he holds all the cards on where he can go, and if that means going to a division rival, so be it.
+If Edmonton were to move Nurse to the Sharks and it pushed them into the playoffs, there's a possibility those teams would meet in the playoffs.

-The Sharks have young defensemen like Sam Dickinson, Mattias Hävelid and Eric Pohlkamp waiting to become bigger players while they've also got veterans like Mario Ferraro and John Klingberg set to be free agents this summer.
-They've got a boat load of cap space and defense is such a need that adding Nurse would be almost a no-brainer if he was a free agent.
+The Sharks have young defensemen like Sam Dickinson, Mattias Hävelid, and Eric Pohlkamp waiting to become bigger players, while they've also got veterans like Mario Ferraro and John Klingberg set to be free agents this summer.
+They've got a boatload of cap space, and defense is such a need that adding Nurse would be almost a no-brainer if he were a free agent.
 A trade makes it a bit more difficult to figure out.

 Chicago Blackhawks